Women's Library: City of London Polytechnic/London Guildhall University/London Metropolitan University

 In the 1970s, the Fawcett Society found it increasingly difficult to maintain the library.
-In 1977, it was taken over by the City of London Polytechnic, which in 1992 became London Guildhall University.
+In 1977, it was taken over by the City of London Polytechnic.
+Coincidentally the move to the Polytechnic's library was overseen by Rita Pankhurst who was Sylvia Pankhurst's daughter-in-law.
+That polytechnic became, in 1992, London Guildhall University.
 The library subsequently spent nearly 25 years in a cramped basement increasingly liable to flooding, while increasing considerably its stock, its user base and its contacts with other such resources both nationally and internationally.

 It became increasingly apparent that these facilities were not adequate to store the collection, and a project was launched to improve the housing of the material and increase access to the library by members of the general public.
 In 1998, the Heritage Lottery Fund awarded a grant of £4.2 million to the University for a new library building.
 The site chosen, in Old Castle Street, Aldgate, in the East End of London, used to be a wash house, a place of women's labour, and the architects maintained its facade.
 Changing its name from the "Fawcett Library" to the "Women's Library", the new institution opened to the public in February 2002.
 Its new purpose-built home by Wright & Wright Architects, encompassing a reading room with open stacks, an exhibition hall, several education spaces, and specialist collection storage, was the recipient of an award from the Royal Institute of British Architects.
 In August of the same year, London Guildhall University merged with the University of North London to become London Metropolitan University.

 Under the auspices of LMU, the Women's Library hosted a changing programme of exhibitions in its museum space; topics included women's suffrage, beauty queens, office work, 1980s politics, women's liberation, women's work and women's domestic crafts.
 Its exhibition and education programme on prostitution was long-listed for the 2007 Gulbenkian Prize.
 It held public talks, showed films, ran reading groups and short courses, offered guided tours, and worked with schools and community groups.

 Three individuals were recognised by the UK honours system for their work with the library: Vera Douie OBE; David Doughan MBE (Services to Women's Studies); and Jean Florence Holder MBE (for voluntary service to the Women's Library).